UX/UI

 My roles

-• Cross-Functional Execution: Led a cross-functional team to prototype, test, and launch a streamlined self-service booking experience
+• Cross-Functional Execution: Collaborated with product, engineering, QA and stakeholders to prototype, validate, and launch a restructured self-service booking experience based on data and Baymard best practices.

 My roles

-• Cross-Functional Execution: Led a cross-functional team to prototype, test, and launch a streamlined self-service booking experience
+• Cross-Functional Execution: Collaborated with product, engineering, QA and stakeholders to prototype, validate, and launch a restructured self-service booking experience based on data and Baymard best practices.

 Product impacts